 What does it mean to think like a trainer?

 Good trainers are solution focused people.
 They are detectives and great observers.
 When working with a client, a trainer will try to gather as much information about their client’s physical conditioning as possible.
-They ask question, they gather data and they watch.
+They ask questions, they gather data and they watch.
 They watch very closely.

 VitFit has found the ability to give eyes and physiological intuition to a digital device.
 Rather than ignoring the elephant in the room- that a device is not a human, VitFit has addressed this limitation, resolved it and created a simple solution to overcome barriers in creating a truly personalized digital fitness experience.